Introduction

 1. A group characterized by having a deep body, large pectoral fins, a symmetrical caudal fin with a narrow peduncle (ie., base to the fin) and high-aspect ratio.
 A white shark represents this group.

-2. A group characterized by a body less deep then Group 1 and cadual fin that is swept (ie., large heterocercal angle–the angle between the upper and lower lobes of the fin).
+2. A group characterized by a body less deep then Group 1 and a cadual fin that is swept (ie., large heterocercal angle–the angle between the upper and lower lobes of the fin).
 This group includes most carcharhinid sharks such as the bull shark.

-3. A group with a large head, blunt snout, a body that has anteriorly placed pelvic fins and posteriorly placed dorsal and pelvic, and a caudal fin with a low heterocercal angle and small ventral lobe.
+3. A group with a large head, blunt snout, a body that has anteriorly placed pectoral fins and posteriorly placed dorsal and pelvic, and a caudal fin with a low heterocercal angle and small ventral lobe.
 Catsharks (family Scyliorhinidae) and dogfish (order Squaliformes) represent this group.

 bull shark